What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 MotorBikePacking combines the freedom and touring range of a motorcycle with the lightweight and compact gear of bikepacking.

-MotorBikePacking is the narrow niche of ADV travel on small and light motorcycles.
+MotorBikePacking is the narrow niche of travel on small and light motorcycles - and includes BOTH "adventure" and "touring" styles of travel.

-MotorBikePacking is the intersection of adventure motorcycling and bikepacking.
+MotorBikePacking is the intersection of motorcycling touring and bikepacking.

 Long distance backpackers go farther while carrying less weight than ever before.
 Ultra marathon through hikes like the Appalachian Trail, Continental Divide, and Pacific Crest Trail have been completed by thousands of backpackers – including many who have completed either two or three of these Triple Crown routes.